Carnegie Library

 Over the years, Jerauld County has experienced ups and downs in its economic fortunes.
 The Great Depression of the 1930s hit the county hard, causing a decline in agricultural prices and forcing many farmers to abandon their land.
 However, the county managed to rebound in subsequent decades, diversifying its agricultural sector and experiencing a growth in population.
 Today, Jerauld County continues to be an agricultural powerhouse, with a strong and close-knit community that thrives on its farming heritage.

-This timeline provides a concise overview of the key events in the history of Jerauld County, South Dakota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Jerauld County, South Dakota.

 • 1873: Jerauld County was established on January 8.